Maple Cluster Granola

 Makes 1 gallon

-6 c. old fashioned rolled oats (if gluten-free, use GF oats — here’s a great deal)
+6 c. old fashioned rolled oats (use gluten-free oats if needed)

 3 c. seeds and roughly chopped nuts (any combination of pecans, walnuts, cashews, almonds, pepitas, sunflower or flax seeds)

 1 c. maple syrup (or 1/2 c. maple syrup, 1/2 c. brown sugar, 2 T. water)